JonJagger/cyber-dojo/readme.txt

 The result of each pressing the [test] button is displayed in the 'output' file and also as a new traffic-light (at the bottom).
 Clicking on a traffic-light opens a diff-view of the files associated with that traffic-light.
-The meanings for the colours on each traffic-light are as follows:
+The meanings for the colours on each traffic-light are:
   (o) red   - tests ran but at least one failed
   (o) amber - syntax error somewhere, tests not run (o) green - tests ran and all passed